dianpeng/sql2awk/README.md

       - ``` select * from csv("sample1.txt") ```
       - ``` select * from csv("sample1.txt", ",", 1, 200) ```
         - selecting a every fields via CSV syntax separated by ",", starting from line 1 until line 200

+- Scheme
+  - No scheme is needed, use $N to reference the N'th field
+  - $1 represents first field, $2 second, ...
+  - $0 represents the full line
+  - $FN represents the field count after parsing

 - Builtin Functions
   - Type